ConSol/sakuli/docs/installation-client.md

 #### PhantomJS

 Currently, *each* Sakuli test requires to start a browser, which is not very handy for pure Sikuli GUI tests (=where no browser at all is needed).
 For that case, use a headless browser like [PhantomJS](http://phantomjs.org).
-Refer to [Adding browsers to Sahi](./additional-settings.md#adding-browsers-to-sahi) for more information.
+Refer to [Browser configuration](./additional-settings.md#browser-configuration) for more information.

 #### Screenshot tool